drupal-mentoring/future-of-mentoring/README.md

   - We used to have the communication lead also copy and pastes out of that same email and manually edits the list of mentors.
 We have views, and there is no need to wait for "human approval" of mentors.
 Let's automate it.

+##### Mentor MailChimp integration with events.drupal.org

+##### 2572663
+<a href="https://www.drupal.org/node/2572663">Integrate Mentor sign-up with
+MailChimp list</a>

+Note:
+  - Right now, after mentor fills out the drupalcon webform, and email gets sent and the mentor communication lead copy and pastes into mailchimp.
+There is api integration, let's use it.